working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

 In my head it goes like this:

 ```
-Node 1: "Hi, I want to talk to you about this in the latest version"
+Node 1: "Hi, I want to talk version 3 to you about this"
-Node 2: "No I don't understand you, but we can talk about version 2 instead"
+Node 2: "No I don't understand you, but we can talk version 2 about it instead"
-Node 1: "Ok, then I want to talk to you about this in version 2 instead"
+Node 1: "Ok, then I want to talk version 2 to you about this instead"
 Node 2: "Aah, now I see..."
 ```

 Or maybe

 ```
-Node 1: "Hi, I want to talk to you about this in the latest version"
+Node 1: "Hi, I want to talk version 3 to you about this"
 Node 2: "No"
 Node 1: "Ok, then I want to talk to you about this in version 1 instead"
 Node 2: "Maybe I will talk to you, maybe I will not"